 - an emergency strategy (Section 4.4), including contingency plans - documentation about designated start and finish times, and route description - names, addresses, medical information and emergency contact details for all participants, leaders and assistant leaders.
 Medical conditions and management strategies for relevant participants should be documented, including details of any conditions (e.g. asthma), and any medication or actions to be taken (e.g. selfadministered inhaler).
-Medical conditions can include but are not limited to: - > diabetes - > epilepsy - > fainting and dizziness - > specific allergic reactions - > blood conditions that may affect bleeding or clotting - > impaired sight - > impaired hearing - > conditions that affect balance - > recent or longstanding injuries - > disability - illness or other medical conditions relevant to a participant's ability to participate (e.g. heart conditions, migraines or pregnancy) - information for all participants, leaders and assistant leaders on food allergies, including the magnitude of reaction and management strategies, as well as medications and who can administer them - any access permits, licences or approvals required by land managers such as Queensland Parks and Wildlife Service (QPWS), local councils or private landholders - verification that participants are licensed to ride motorcycles, and, if supplying their own motorcycle, that it is road registered and roadworthy - relevant public vehicle driving licence if transporting participants, vehicle and trailer registrations.
-More information is available on the Department of Transport and Main Roads website: www.tmr.qld.gov.au. - a signed consent form from each participant that acknowledges the inherent risks of the activity after they have been fully briefed on those risks - participants' agreement that they receive medical assistance if required, as well as any other documentation required by an insurer or legal advisor - signed consent by a parent or legal guardian for participants under 18 years.
+Medical conditions can include but are not limited to:

+- > diabetes

+- > epilepsy

+- > fainting and dizziness

+- > specific allergic reactions

+- > blood conditions that may affect bleeding or clotting

+- > impaired sight

+- > impaired hearing

+- > conditions that affect balance

+- > recent or longstanding injuries

+- > disability

+- illness or other medical conditions relevant to a participant's ability to participate (e.g. heart conditions, migraines or pregnancy)

+- information for all participants, leaders and assistant leaders on food allergies, including the magnitude of reaction and management strategies, as well as medications and who can administer them

+- any access permits, licences or approvals required by land managers such as QPWS, local councils or private landholders

+- relevant public vehicle driving licence if transporting participants, vehicle and trailer registrations.
+More information is available on the Department of Transport & Main Roads website: www.tmr.qld.gov.au.

+- a signed consent form from each participant that acknowledges the inherent risks of the activity after they have been fully briefed on those risks

+- participants' agreement that they receive medical assistance if required, as well as any other documentation required by an insurer or legal advisor

+- signed consent by a parent or legal guardian for participants under 18 years.